Mounjaro Week 1 Meal Plan | Ease Into Your First Days With Confidence

-What's Different About Mounjaro in Week 1
+What's Different About Mounjaro Early On

 Your 2.5mg starting dose is actually a bigger step than Ozempic's 0.25mg.
 But here's the thing — for some people, the hunger suppression feels less aggressive because the mechanism is different.
 For others, it's just as potent.
 There's no way to predict which camp you're in until day 1.